Infopisteprojekti/infopiste/documentation/frontend.md

 The tests, as well as linting are included in the CI/CD pipeline.
 Whenever new content is pushed to the `main` branch, the tests are executed.

 > [!NOTE]
-> All of the below commands have to be run in in the backend directory.
+> All of the below commands have to be run in in the frontend directory.

 The unit tests can be run locally with